 Did you know that each degree you lower (or raise) your thermostat closer to the outdoor temperature can help reduce your heating or cooling bill by one percent?
 According to the U.S. Dept. of Energy, adjusting your thermostat closer to the outdoor temperature for a period of 8 hours can have a significant impact on your heating and cooling costs.
 This doesn’t mean that you have to be uncomfortable.
 If it’s cold outside, try adding another blanket, and if it’s warm, try sleeping with a light sheet instead.

 Dirty air filters can restrict your HVAC system’s airflow, which makes your air conditioner or heater work harder than necessary to keep your home comfortable.
 An overworked system can increase your energy bill, not to mention cause wear and tear on your system’s parts.
 Homeowners should check their air filters at least once a month and clean or replace them when they become dirty or clogged.
 Regularly replacing your air filter will not only help you keep your system running efficiently, but it can also improve indoor air quality.

 Do you often forget to adjust the thermostat when you leave the house?
 A programmable thermostat helps you better regulate temperature (and save energy) when you’re not home.
 Homeowners can program the thermostat to adjust the temperature during times of the day when they are typically not home such as when they are at work or during vacation.

 Another way to save on your monthly energy costs is by ensuring that there are no drafts in your home.
 In fact, the Department of Energy estimates that homeowners can save as much as 30% on their energy bills by sealing air leaks and closing up drafty windows.
-One of the easiest ways to stop a draft is by rolling up a towel and placing it over the crack where air is escaping.
-You can create a more sturdy air seal by filling up a scrap of fabric with sand, and then placing the draft guard over the drafty spot.
+One of the easiest ways to stop a draft is by rolling up a towel and placing it over the crack where the air is escaping.
+You can create a more sturdy air seal by filling up a scrap of fabric with sand and then placing the draft guard over the drafty spot.